aerogear/offix/examples/conflicts/README.md

 Open [http://localhost:4000/graphql](http://localhost:4000/graphql).
 You will see the GraphQL Playground.
 This is a space where you can try out queries and see the results.

-Example contains 2 resolvers:

-- changeGreeting: Resolver configured to resolve conflict on server

-- changeGreetingClient: Resolver configured to resolve conflict on client

 Conflict will be triggered when version supplied as mutation parameter will be different than version that server expects.
 To mitigate that in GraphQL Playground please: